 Pediatric Dental Assistant Traits and Skills

-A pediatric dental assistant must possess the skills needed to complete essential dental care tasks.
-These skills include technical skills for proper equipment use and exceptional dexterity to handle delicate procedures.
-They must also possess administrative skills, as they may handle various office work, such as scheduling appointments or maintaining patient files.
-Those in the role must also possess specific skills that allow them to build trust and rapport with their young clients.
+A pediatric dental assistant must possess the skills to complete essential dental care tasks.
+These abilities include technical skills for proper equipment use and exceptional dexterity to handle delicate procedures.
+They must also be able to manage some administrative duties, as they may handle office work such as scheduling appointments or maintaining patient files.
+Pediatric dental assistants should also have interpersonal skills to build trust and rapport with their young patients.

 You Need to Be Good With Kids

-When young children visit the dentist’s office, they’re often nervous.
+When young children visit the dentist’s office, they are often nervous.
 Dental assistants need to take extra time to help them relax during the visit, explaining every step before they take it and weaving in some fun.
 This can range from getting the child’s help in counting their own teeth to renaming instruments, so they sound friendly and not scary.
-These tactics help build their confidence and lessen their worries about coming to see the dentist.
-It can make it easier for them to understand the importance of taking care of their teeth.
+These tactics help build the patient’s confidence and lessen their worries about coming to see the dentist.
+It can also make it easier for children to understand the importance of taking care of their teeth.

 You Need to Understand Their Unique Needs